3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 ```
 /home/sovol/klipper/klippy/extras
 ```

+NOTE: If you have chosen not to use your filament buffer unit skip the filament_switch_sensor.py file.

 Find the `filament_switch_sensor.py` & the `z_offset_calibration.py` files already in your system & download them to keep safe as a backup!!!
 IMPORTANT!!!